splunk/observability-workshop/content/en/conf/DEM/_index.md

 1. Understand the context: what are RUM and Synthetics?
 1. Now it's time to get hands on!
 Navigate the website and see results in RUM
 1. Create a Synthetic browser test
-1. How does the Synthetic result compare to RUM?
-1. What happens when the site changes?
-1. Create a dashboard with RUM and Synthetics data
+1. Dashboards and detectors
-1. Bonus: how do you compete?
+1. How do you compete?
+1. Advanced: multi-step browser tests
 1. Bonus: Web Optimization